mattyschell/geodatabase-taxmap-toiler/README.md

 The goal of this repository is to help migrate the database components supporting Department of Finance editing from a legacy 10.2 ESRI User-Schema Enterprise Geodatabase on Oracle 11g to a supported ESRI Enterprise Geodatabase on Oracle 19c.
 We will pay no mind to requirements like publishing to the web application or NYC Open Data.

-The code is mostly opinionated wrappers to [geodatabase-toiler](https://github.com/mattyschell/geodatabase-toiler).
+The code is mainly scripts and convenience wrappers to [geodatabase-toiler](https://github.com/mattyschell/geodatabase-toiler), accounting for some of the patterns in this application that the geodatabase-toiler does not manage.
 Friends, this our taxmap toiling in an ESRI Enterprise Geodatabase, our rules, the trick is never to be afraid.

 # Tests